CES Liquid Air Energy Storage Repowering America’s Peaker Plant Fleet with Clean Dispatchable Power

 - High‑Efficiency Energy Storage – Approximately 85% round‑trip efficiency using integrated thermal energy recovery.

-- Scalable System Design – Modular systems ranging from roughly 5 MW to 50+ MW depending on site requirements.
+- Scalable System Design – Modular systems ranging from roughly 5 MW to 50+ MW, depending on site requirements.

 - Infrastructure Reuse – Designed to integrate with existing peaker plant switchgear and grid interconnections.